atilaneves/unit-threaded/README.md

 TODO:

+- Integrate with built-in unittest blocks (catch AssertionError?)
+- Add all tests in a list of packages automatically
 - Use lazy expressions to get better failure messages
-- Add sub-packages automatically to get the full tree
-- Actually be multi-threaded
-- Integrate with built-in unittest blocks (catch AssertionError?)
-- Random reordering of tests in single-threaded mode
+- Random reordering of tests in single-threaded mode?
-- Think about splitting code to avoid bloat and decrease linking time
+- Split code to avoid bloat and decrease linking time?